Microsoft’s ZeRO-2 with DeepSpeed trains neural networks with up to 170 billion parameters

 DeepSpeed is made for distributed model training across multiple servers, but ZeRO-2 also comes with improvements for training models on a single GPU, reportedly training models like Google’s BERT 30% faster.

-Additional details will be announced later today in a keynote address by Microsoft CTO Kevin Scott.
+Additional details will be announced Wednesday in a keynote address by Microsoft CTO Kevin Scott.

 The news comes at the start of Microsoft’s all-digital Build developer conference, where a number of AI developments have been announced — including the debut of the WhiteNoise toolkit for differential privacy in machine learning and Project Bonsai for industrial applications of AI.